znsio/specmatic-documentation/documentation/contract_tests.md

 The test description can be used to do this filter.
 Test descriptions conveniently include the name of the Endpoints used in the OpenAPI specifications. for example, for the above given OpenAPI spec (ref. [employees.yaml](#specmatic-contract-test---command-line)), it'll have a test scenario that'll be named like:
-`POST /znsio/specmatic/employees -> 200`
+`POST /znsio/specmatic/employees -> 200 | EX:CREATE_EMPLOYEE_SUCCESS`

-Now the filterName can be set to `/znsio/specmatic/employees` to only run the test scenarios with this endpoint.
+Now the filterName can be set to `CREATE_EMPLOYEE_SUCCESS` to only run the test scenarios with this example.

 This can be implemented in two ways-
 ##### **Programmatically:**